hansake/Terminal-server-with-web-interface/README.md

 Created ~/ttyd to work in.

+Installed Nginx web server and proxy and minicom terminal emulator.
 Used ttyd built from source.

 Create shell script that start 4 instances of minicom using the ttyUSB ports connected to the RPi.